JoseDeFreitas/CodewarsLogger/README.md

-This program allows you to connect to [Codewars](https://www.codewars.com) by using your credentials (through the GitHub OAuth sign in option or through the Codewars sign in form) and extract all the code of each programming language of every kata you have completed.
+This program allows you to connect to [Codewars](https://www.codewars.com) by using your credentials (through the GitHub OAuth sign in option or through the Codewars sign in form) and extract all the code of each programming language of every kata you have completed into a folder.

 **It's discouraged to put your Codewars solutions publicly available because, even though it depends on every person and it's a responsibility of one self, having your solutions publicly available may